Deborah Walley

 Deborah Walley (August 12, 1941 – May 10, 2001) was an American actress noted for playing the title role in Gidget Goes Hawaiian (1961) and appearing in several beach party films.

 Early years

-Walley was born in Bridgeport, Connecticut, to Ice Capades skating stars and choreographers Nathan and Edith Walley.
+She was born Deborah Edith Walley in Bridgeport, Connecticut, to Ice Capades skating stars and choreographers Nathan and Edith Walley.
 When she was three years old, she made her first public appearance at Madison Square Garden.
+After the family's years of travel, with Deborah attending school in New York and then having tutors in Chicago and Los Angeles, Nate and Edith Walley broke up their act and dissolved their marriage when Deborah was 10.
+"We got along perfectly as a working team," said Mrs. Walley, "but it just didn't work out when I decided to leave the act."

 Walley attended Central High School in Bridgeport.
 In her teens, she decided to pursue a career in acting.
 At 14, she debuted on stage in a summer stock production of Charley's Aunt.

-During her sophomore year, Walley attended Rosarian Academy in West Palm Beach, Florida, where she was cast as Cinderella in a musical production at the Royal Poinciana Playhouse.
 She studied acting at New York City's American Academy of Dramatic Arts.

 Career

 Walley appeared on television in episodes of Naked City ("To Walk in Silence ") and Route 66 ("Ten Drops of Water").